 Discover more from MassMutual …

-1 SNL Financial and internal calculations, December 31, 2018.
-“Ordinary life,” in statutory annual statement terminology, includes individual life insurance policies but excludes industrial, credit life, term, and group life policies.
-Ordinary life lapse ratio is the five-year average of lapses and surrenders as a percentage of average face value in force.
+1 “Ordinary life,” in statutory annual statement terminology, includes individual life insurance policies but excludes industrial, credit life, and group life policies.
+Ordinary life lapse ratio above is the five-year average of lapses and surrenders as a percentage of average face value in force.
 Lapses and surrenders occur for a variety of reasons including failure to pay premiums, cancellation of a policy, etc. Ordinary life lapse ratio compares the amount of ordinary life insurance face value lapsed or surrendered during a time period to the average amount of face value in force during that time period.
-Source: SNL Financial and internal calculations; SNL data (as of 12/31/18) on group basis includes parent and life subsidiaries adjusted with eliminating entries by SNL where relevant.
+Source: SNL Financial and internal calculations; SNL data (as of 12/31/2020) on group basis includes parent and life subsidiaries adjusted with eliminating entries by SNL where relevant.

 2 LIMRA, “U.S. Individual Life Insurance Persistency,” April 2019.